The Cosmo Clock 21 Ferris wheel in Yokohama, Japan, has a diamete... | Pearson+ Channels

 The Cosmo Clock 21 Ferris wheel in Yokohama, Japan, has a diameter of 100 m.
-Its name comes from its 60 arms, each of which can function as a second hand (so that it makes one revolution every 60.0 s). (d) What then would be the passenger’s apparent weight at the lowest point?
+Its name comes from its 60 arms, each of which can function as a second hand (so that it makes one revolution every 60.0 s). (b) A passenger weighs 882 N at the weight-guessing booth on the ground.
+What is his apparent weight at the highest and at the lowest point on the Ferris wheel?

 Similar Solution